bfarago/kicad_xmos/README.txt

 TODO:
  -fix pin directions (kicad able to define, but it is a pain in the ass to use it realy) -fix pin positions in schematic.
 It would be nice to have same pins in same coordinate..
+ -demo projects schematics need to be updated, because of the pin positions has been changed on component.